-If you don’t know already, a vaping coil wire plays a very important role in your vapour experience.
-It will form the coil, which works to build up heat with the help of your battery, and transmit them to your wick so it can be heated.
-Once your wick, soaked with e-liquid, is heated, then that lovely vapour will be produced.
-It’s really at the core of an atomizer, which is itself at the core of why vaping works.
+A vape coil wire plays a very important role in your overall experience.
+It will form the coil, which works to build up the heat with the help of your battery and transmit them to your wick so it can be heated.
+Once your wick soaked with e-liquid is heated, then that lovely vapour will be produced.
+It’s not just central to your atomiser but how your vape will operate too.

 Before we go on to discussing the different types of coil wire, there are some terms you should understand.
-The first is gauge, which is simply the diameter of the wire.
-The lower the number, the larger the diameter is of the wire.
+The first is the gauge, which is simply the diameter and thickness of the wire.
+A higher gauge number will mean a thinner wire and smaller diameter.
 Typically coil wire is somewhere between 22 and 32 gauge.

 Different types of coil wire will behave differently to electricity and heat, and thus will have their own sets of pros and cons.
 Let’s take a look at the four most popular types and what each can offer you.

 - Kanthal – As one of the most widely available types of coil wire, Kanthal is extremely popular.
 Easy to acquire, it’s also cheap and often the starting point for anyone trying to build their coil.
 It's a little slow in ramp-up time but still very popular with vapers.

 - Stainless Steel – In contrast to Kanthal, using stainless steel provides a very quick ramp time.
 It’s also one of the easiest wire types to manipulate and create shapes, with a stronger hold.
 The potential nickel content (which is very low) creates a dilemma for a small group of vapers, due to potential allergies as explained here by the NHS.